bsurc/docs/docs/logging_in.md

 !!! note "Important"

     When connecting to the clusters off campus, using the [Boise State VPN](https://www.boisestate.edu/oit/network/vpn-services/) is required.
-All active University faculty, staff, and student employees have access to Boise State’s VPN service.
+All active university faculty, staff, and student employees have access to Boise State’s VPN service.
 Students and affiliates can get access per their instructor's or affiliate sponsor's request.
 Please reach out to the [Help Desk](https://www.boisestate.edu/oit/assistance/) to request access, or get help using the VPN.

 ### Windows: